SoftUni-Internal/interactive-content/EN/06-JPQL-And-Auto-Mapping-Objects/01-Java-Persistence-Query-Language.md

 WHERE b.batchDate <:batchDate  // 4
 ```

-1. We choose the data we want from the table through SELECT.
+1. We choose the data we want from the table through SELECT

-2. Then, we declare the entities and their aliases.
+2. Then, we declare the entities and their aliases

-3. We use the JOIN keyword and the table on which to execute the operation.
+3. We use the JOIN keyword and the table on which to execute the operation

-4. Finally, we can filter the data by using the properties of the joined entity.
+4. Finally, we can filter the data by using the properties of the joined entity

 [/slide]